5 Benefits of Maintaining Good Credit

 Maintaining a good credit score shows that you use credit responsibly.
 When banks or other lenders see this, it lets them know that you are a good credit risk and more likely to pay back the money you’re asking them to loan to you.

-Lower Interest Rates on Loans
+Lower Interest Rates on Credit Cards or Loans

 You know when you see those commercials offering 0% or extremely low financing?
 Those impressive rates are reserved for customers with equally impressive credit.
 If you want to keep your interest rates low, keep your credit score high.
+You’ll see more generous credit limits, too.

 Easier to Rent an Apartment